 Currently, we are proud to be assisting in the development of staff retention policies at an Indigenous child protection agency that works to keep children in care near their homes.
 We are also pleased to be working with other Indigenous agencies on building capacity for effectively managing economic development and resources.
 To date, we have connected experienced senior consultants with Indigenous facilitators for the purpose of supporting child wellbeing capacity building, program evaluation, community engagement, and infrastructure improvements in Indigenous communities throughout Ontario.

 Our work includes:

 - Conducting needs assessments in Payukotayno

 - Community consultations in eleven First Nation communities within the jurisdiction of Kunuwanimano

-- Conducting extensive community consultations across the province to produce a Customary Care Process Guide on behalf of the Ontario Government
+- Community consultations across the province to produce a Customary Care Process Guide on behalf of the Government of Ontario

-- Working with Nishnawbe Aski Nation (NAN) in providing the Canadian Human Rights Tribunal research studies on remoteness quotients that can be readily applied to funding for child and family services.
+- Working with Nishnawbe Aski Nation (NAN) in providing the Canadian Human Rights Tribunal research studies on remoteness quotients for application to funding for child and family services

-We have demonstrated experience helping clients navigate government programs and to access provincial and federal funding under partnership programs such as the Building Canada Fund, Green Infrastructure Fund, Rural Connections, Canada 150 Community Infrastructure, the Canada-Ontario Affordable Housing Initiative programs, Social Housing Capital Repair Program, Canada-Ontario Municipal Rural Investment Fund, and others.
+BMG’s ability to assist government clients reach their objectives is strengthened by our consultants’ own experience leading and managing key government projects and initiatives.
+We have successfully helped clients navigate government applications to secure provincial and federal funding under partnership programs such as the Building Canada Fund, Green Infrastructure Fund, Rural Connections, Canada 150 Community Infrastructure, the Canada-Ontario Affordable Housing Initiative programs, Social Housing Capital Repair Program, and the Canada-Ontario Municipal Rural Investment Fund among others.